 Tourist Amenities

-There are two supermarkets, a bank, a pharmacy, a veterinarian clinic, a laundromat, gas station, a couple souvenir stores and a couple small clothing stores in town.
+There are large supermarkets, a bank, a pharmacy, a veterinarian clinic, a laundromat, gas station, a couple souvenir stores and a couple small clothing stores in town.
 You can find all the basic needs here.

 How to Visit Bijagua, Costa Rica

 However, you will need to figure out your own transportation to the national park.
-A round trip transfer from your hotel to Rio Celeste entrance is around $50 USD for 2-4 people or $30 one way.
+A round trip transfer from your hotel to Rio Celeste entrance is around $55 USD for 2-4 people or $30 one way.
 Having a car will be the most efficient and flexible way to get around.

 How Many Days Should You Visit Bijagua?

 Most people visit for a couple days from another destination like La Fortuna or Monteverde.
-Bijagua is not quite the destination that visitors use as their main home base as it’s such a small town and it has one main attraction (Rio Celeste).
+Bijagua is not quite the destination that visitors use as their main home base as it’s such a small town and it has one main attraction close by (Rio Celeste).

 Although most people visit Bijagua as a day trip from La Fortuna or Guanacaste, you can stay a night or two.
 You can get a very good experience and feel of the town in just a couple of days.